Ah yes, 2001.

 Commentators: Jim Ross and Paul Heyman

-The fact that the WWE thought that giving X-Pac his own faction in 2001 was bad enough but then they filled it with Justin Credible and Albert.
+The fact that the WWE thought that giving X-Pac his own faction was a good idea in 2001 was bad enough but then they filled it with Justin Credible and Albert.
 Then to double down on the hot garbage they gave them that awful Uncle Cracker song as a theme for guys who were supposed to be bad asses.
 The only redeeming thing about this was X-Pac taking the 3D after the match through a table.
 That made me smile.
 I like Pac now but 2001 him deserved that shit.
+0-1

 Winner: X-Pac pins Bubba after a double super kick.

 - The Duchess of Queensbury arrives to view the match named in her honor later.

 - In what can only be described as a slap in the face Jerry Lynn won the Light Heavyweight title from Crash Holly on Sunday Night Heat and they barely mention it.
 Way to push that new talent guys.
 No wonder he was bitter.